IG-Group/ig-orchestrations/ig-us-rfed/document/document-fixt/markdown/03 FIXAPI Trade.md

 |Sell|Buy|100|Stop order to stop losses|15|100 + 15 = 115|
 |Sell|Buy|100|Limit order to take profit|25|100 – 25 = 75|

-### Order Restatement
+### Execution Restatement
-In some scenarios an order Restatement may be issued using an ExecutionReport.
+In some scenarios an Execution Restatement may be issued using an ExecutionReport.

 An open position may have one attached order representing a StopLoss or TakeProfit order for the security at any one time.